 - The division may stipulate that a grade of credit (CR) will be granted instead of a letter grade.

 - No student will be allowed to challenge a course less advanced than that which the student has already completed, and no challenge will be allowed for a course in which the student has previously enrolled and received a grade.

 - No challenge will be allowed for a course in which a student is enrolled after the first two weeks of the semester.

 - A student who has previously audited a course cannot earn credit by examination.

-- Credit will not be posted to the transcript until all fees, fines, or holds have been resolved.
+- Credit will be posted to the transcript.